Britain launches home loan guarantee plan as property prices climb

 Hours before the government launched "Help to Buy," a survey suggested British house prices were rising at their fastest pace in 11 years.
 Also on Tuesday, the International Monetary Fund sharply raised its forecasts for economic growth in Britain.

-RBS and Lloyds, two banks in which the government retains big stakes after bailing them out during the financial crisis, will start marketing state-backed mortgages this week.
-HSBC, Europe's biggest bank, announced it would join the scheme later this year.
+RBS (RBS.L) and Lloyds (LLOY.L), two banks in which the government retains big stakes after bailing them out during the financial crisis, will start marketing state-backed mortgages this week.
+HSBC (HSBA.L), Europe's biggest bank, announced it would join the scheme later this year.

 Smaller lenders Virgin Money and Aldermore have also agreed to participate.
-But Barclays and the British unit of Spain's Santander were still considering whether to join the programme which allows homebuyers to put down a deposit of as little as 5 percent.
+But Barclays (BARC.L) and the British unit of Spain's Santander (SAN.MC) were still considering whether to join the program which allows homebuyers to put down a deposit of as little as 5 percent.

 In a sign of the breadth of concern, a cross-party committee of lawmakers warned the scheme risked raising prices rather than supply.
 "Mistakes could distort the housing market or carry threats to financial stability," the head of parliament's Treasury Committee, Andrew Tyrie, said.

-When the programme was announced in March, Britain's housing market and its economy both looked in need of serious help.
+When the program was announced in March, Britain's housing market and its economy both looked in need of serious help.
 Now things look very different.

 House prices nationally are rising at more than 6 percent a year, according to mortgage lender Halifax, and parts of the capital are seeing gains in excess of 10 percent.